rontarrant/gtkDcoding/docs/_posts/2019-11-26-0091-window-stats-i-position.md

 # 0090: Where’s My Window?

+This post, although not specifically requested by a reader, was inspired by a reader request...

 Two things I appreciate in an application are when it remembers (from one session to the next):

 1. the size of its window, and